-The Monona Grove High School football team was playing for its playoff life and Fort Atkinson was playing for pride and hoping to earn an upset victory when the two teams met in a Badger South Conference showdown Friday night.
+MONONA — The Monona Grove Silver Eagles were playing for their playoff lives and Fort Atkinson was playing for pride with hopes of pulling off an upset when the two teams met in a Badger South Conference showdown Friday night.

 In the end, the Silver Eagles got their wish for another trip to the WIAA Division 2 playoffs with a 47-15 win over the visiting Blackhawks in Monona Grove’s annual homecoming game.

 The win raised MG’s record to 4-4 overall and 4-2 in the conference.
 The Silver Eagles needed at least four conference wins to get into the playoffs.
 Fort Atkinson fell to 0-8 overall and 0-6 in the league.